Argentine National Anthem: History

+Title page of Esnaola's 1860 arrangement of the Argentine Anthem.

-The composition was then known as Canción Patriótica Nacional (National Patriotic Song), and later simply as Canción Patriótica (Patriotic Song), but in Juan Pedro Esnaola's early arrangement, dated around 1848, it appeared under the title Himno Nacional Argentino, and the name has been retained until today.
+The composition was then known as Canción Patriótica Nacional (National Patriotic Song), and later simply as Canción Patriótica (Patriotic Song), but Juan Pedro Esnaola's first arrangement, dated around 1848, used the title Himno Nacional Argentino (although a republic of that name did not yet exist), and the name has been retained until today.
 In the complete version of the Anthem of May (as was christened by López) it is noted that the political vision portrayed is not only Argentine, but Latin American.
-The lyrics are ardently pro-independence and anti-Spanish, as the country was at that time fighting for its independence from Spain.
+The lyrics are ardently pro-independence and anti-Spanish, as the territory was at that time fighting for its independence.

 The song became popular immediately.
-Within ten years documented performances took place throughout Argentina, and also in Chile, Peru, and Colombia until they had their own national anthems.
-Different versions emerged, making mass singing difficult; several reforms were then proposed.
-In 1860 Esnaola was commissioned to create an official version.
+Within ten years, documented performances occurred throughout Argentina, and also in Chile, Peru, and Colombia, where this patriotic song was in use until local anthems were created.
+Widespread singing resulted in the emergence of diverse versions, which was an obstacle for mass singing; several successive reforms were then proposed.
+In 1860, the Buenos Aires composer, Juan Pedro Esnaola (1808–1878), was commissioned to produce an official, revised version.
 He took the task to heart, making many changes to the music, including a slower tempo, a fuller texture, alterations to the melody, and enrichment of the harmony.
-In 1927 a committee produced a historicist version that undid several of Esnaola's changes, but introduced new problems in the sung line.
-After a heated public debate fueled by the newspaper La Prensa, this version was rejected and, following the recommendations of a second committee, Esnaola's arrangement was officially reinstated.
-In 1944 it was confirmed as the official state anthem.
+In 1927 a committee produced a revisionist version that undid several of Esnaola's changes, but introduced awkward skips in the vocal melody.
+After a heated public debate fueled by the newspaper La Prensa, this version was rejected and, following the recommendations of a second committee, Esnaola's edition was reinstated.
+In 1944, this version was confirmed as the official state anthem.

 Throughout the 19th century the anthem was sung in its entirety.
-However, once harsh feelings against Spain had dissipated, and the country had become home to many Spanish immigrants, a modification was introduced by a decree of President Julio Argentino Roca on 30 March 1900:
+However, once harsh feelings against Spain had dissipated, and the country had become home to many Spanish immigrants, President Julio Argentino Roca radically abridged the text by decree, on 30 March 1900:

-"Without producing alterations in the lyrics of the National Anthem, there are in it verses that perfectly describe the concept that nations universally have regarding their anthems in peaceful times, and that harmonize with the serenity and dignity of thousands of Spanish that share our living, those that can and must be preferred to be sung in official parties, for they respect the traditions and the law in no offense to anyone, the President of the Republic decrees that:
+"Without producing alterations in the lyrics of the National Anthem, there are in its verses some that perfectly describe the concept that nations universally support regarding their anthems in peaceful times, and that harmonize with the serenity and dignity of thousands of Spaniards that share our life, those that can and must be preferred to be sung in official parties, for they respect the traditions and the law in no offense to anyone, the President of the Republic decrees that:

-In official or public parties, as well as in public schools, shall be sung only the first and last verses and the chorus of the National Song sanctioned by the General Assembly on May 11, 1813."
+In official or public festivals, as well as in public schools, only the first and last verses and the chorus of the National Song sanctioned by the General Assembly on May 11, 1813 shall be sung."